sct/overseerr/docs/using-overseerr/settings/README.md

 This value should be set to the port that your Plex server listens on.
 The default port that Plex uses is `32400`, but you may need to set this to `443` or some other value if your Plex server is hosted on a VPS or cloud provider.

-#### SSL
+#### Use SSL

-Tick this box to connect to Plex via HTTPS rather than HTTP.
-Note that self-signed certificates are **not** supported.
+Enable this setting to connect to Plex via HTTPS rather than HTTP.
+Note that self-signed certificates are _not_ supported.

+#### Web App URL (optional)

+The **Play on Plex** buttons on media pages link to items on your Plex server.
+By default, these links use the [Plex Web App](https://support.plex.tv/articles/200288666-opening-plex-web-app/) hosted from plex.tv, but you can provide the URL to the web app on your Plex server and we'll use that instead!

+Note that you will need to enter the full path to the web app (e.g., `https://plex.myawesomeserver.com/web`).

 ### Plex Libraries

 In this section, simply select the libraries you would like Overseerr to scan.
 Overseerr will periodically check the selected libraries for available content to update the media status that is displayed to users.

-If you do not see your Plex libraries listed, verify your Plex settings and then click the "Scan Plex Libraries" button.
+If you do not see your Plex libraries listed, verify your Plex settings are correct and click the **Scan Plex Libraries** button.

 ### Manual Library Scan